valda-z/devops-azure-multiplatform/README.md

-# Function App and Azure Cosmos DB demo
+# DEVOPS Function App - Function App and Azure Cosmos DB demo

 This demo contains simple one page web app with REST API backend and Azure Cosmos DB for data persistence.

+Demonstrated DEVOPS scenario:
+* automatically create infrastructure environment (Function App and Azure Cosmos DB).
+* configure Function App with Azure Cosmos DB credentials and GitHub repository with application source codes.
+* When developer changes application code and pushed changes to `funcapp` branch Function App collect changes from GitHub and deploy new version of application.

 Function App:
 * exposes REST APIs for listing ToDoes, creating and editing ToDo records.